The world is your lobster

 Let’s be honest, you’re probably not flash with cash yet, and those extra few nights out after work could make a bit of a dent in the month’s budget.
 If you plan carefully, though, you should be able to manage your expectations, pay the rent and still have some funds spare to enjoy yourself.
 Knowing exactly what you’ve got coming in and what you can expect to go out is especially important when your budget is tight and getting into good planning habits now will help you avoid debt problems and other money worries.

-The Money Advice Service offers a great Budget Planner to help you with this – have a look here.
+The Money Helper service offers a great Budget Planner to help you with this – have a look here.

 Build up a good credit rating